huntdatacenter/docs/docs/do-science/tools/technical/terminal-multiplexers.md

 # Terminal Multiplexers

-Working with code and programs in persistent terminal sessions allow your work to run even when you disconnect from your virtual machine.
-For example, to resume your work back home or to keep your code running if your internet connection get lost for a while.
+**Working with code and programs in persistent terminal sessions allow your work to run even when you disconnect from your virtual machine.**

+This is practical when your want to keep your code running if your internet connection drops, to resume work at home or similar.

-Thus, it may be good to investment a little bit of time to read up identifying your favorite terminal multiplexer.
-Below are a couple of popular terminal multiplexers that are all preinstalled on your HUNT Cloud machine.
+Below are a couple of popular terminal multiplexers, all preinstalled in your lab, so you can find your favorite.

 [[toc]]

 ## GNU Screen

-[GNU Screen](https://www.gnu.org/software/screen/) is one of the most popular terminal multiplexers out there and is a great starting point.
+[GNU Screen](https://www.gnu.org/software/screen/) is one of the most popular terminal multiplexers.
+It's a great starting point to get you going.

 ### Start a new session